jpasqua/MultiMon/doc/PluginGuide.md

 * **plugin.json**:
   * The name specified here is the display name.
 It gets used in the [Utility screen](MultiMonGUI.md/#utility-screen) to label a button and the [plugin settings page](../Readme.md#configure-plugins) in the Web UI.
   * The type is "generic" which tells the system that this is a generic plugin rather than one that requires custom code.
 * **screen.json**: The screen layout has examples of left, right, and center-justifying fields.
 It uses different fonts, different sizes, and different colors.
-It pulls data from the system namespace, the printer namespace, and the weather namespace. it also uses the `CLOCK` type, the `STATUS` type and the `#progress` format.
+It pulls data from the system namespace, the printer namespace, the weather namespace, and from the Blynk plugin.
+If you're not using that plugin you can remove those fields.
+It also uses the `CLOCK` type, the `STATUS` type and the `#progress` format.
 * **settings.json**: Generic plugins have four elements in their settings file.
 Only two are visible to the user:
   * `version`: *Not user visible*.
 This is the version of the settings structure.
 It is used internally by the system.
   * `enabled`: *User visible*.
 Is the plugin enabled?
 That is, will the user be able to select this plugin in the GUI.